//

 Earn 3 Credits Online in Just 2 Weeks

 MiniMesters offer a unique opportunity to take a college course in a compressed timeframe.
 Accelerate your degree, catch up on credits to graduate on time, or explore an interest outside of your area of study.
-MiniMester courses are offered online for convenience and flexibility.

-Mitchell students have the potential to earn 3 credits per course, for up to 6 additional credits per year during the two MiniMester sessions, offered in January and May.
+Students can earn 3 credits per course, for up to 6 additional credits per year during the two MiniMester sessions, offered in January and May.
 (Due to the rigor of the coursework, students may only take one class per MiniMester session.)
-Students should discuss their choice of class with an Academic Advisor before registering online.

 MiniMester Costs